 We’d argue that it seems pretty clear then, that a foam mattress is necessary for effective body heat transfer, but hybrids with one or more layers of coil springs for added support and comfort could also be a part of the cooling design, especially in the role of supporting other layers through which the heat flows but also if the coils provide a relatively open path for the heat to exit the mattress.

-- Best Cheap Saatva Mattress Deals for January 2022
+- Best Saatva Mattress Deals and Sales for June 2022

 - Best Mattress Sales: Top Deals and Prices for June 2022

 - The 11 Best Mattresses for People With Shoulder Pain